Grix/helios_dac/README.md

 If you wish to use the shared library, there are ready-made builds for Win32 (.dll) and 64-bit linux (.so) in the sdk folder.
 NB: Only the Windows binary is guaranteed to be up to date.
 For Mac and Linux it is recommended to build your own or use the C++ classes.

+New .NET nuget library is currently in development too.
+It is not working yet, but if you are interested in this, let me know and I can try to prioritize the development.

 If you are adding support for the Helios in your program, let me know and I can link it on the Helios' home page.

 Steps to compiling shared library (.so) for Linux based systems yourself: